cartercompbio/PSTP_bootcamp_2024/Day1_Using_HPC.md

 ## Introduction

 Welcome to the Triton Shared Computing Cluster (TSCC) Usage Guide!
-This manual is crafted to assist students in effectively harnessing the power of TSCC for their computational endeavors.
+This manual is crafted to assist students in effectively harnessing the power of TSCC for computational needs.

 ## Getting Started